Cottser/clone-playlist/README.md

 # spotify-clone-playlist
 Python script to clone Discover Weekly and/or Release Radar Spotify playlists to a personal, dated playlist.

+Forked from [hrast01/clone-playlist](https://github.com/hrast01/clone-playlist) and updated to work with newer Spotipy/Spotify APIs, as well as change Throwback Thursday to Release Radar.

 ## Prerequisites
 Written against Python 2.7, it leans **HEAVILY** on the work of [Spotipy module](https://github.com/plamere/spotipy) to handle account authorization and abstraction of the Spotify API.